Riding in New Zealand

 • Traffic management road works areas are nearly always 30kph.

-• Passing a school bus that has stopped to let children on or off the speed limit is 20kph.
+• When passing a school bus that has stopped to let children on or off the speed limit is 20kph.

 Theft